gianlucadelfino/2D_Physics_Engine_CUDA/README.md

 ## Features:
 1. Verlet integration engine.
-1. Integration with nVidia CUDA run time library (on available devices) for N-body simulation.
+1. Integration with Nvidia CUDA run time library (on available devices) for N-body simulation.
 1. Scalable architecture and easy to add new simulations.
 1. Basic UI, with buttons and labels.
 1. Extensive documentation (in Docs/html/index.html).